AerialMantis/aerialmantis.github.io/_posts/2016-06-08-template-meta-programming.md

 using t = float;
 {% endhighlight cpp %}

-Here the variables �i� and �p� are dynamic runtime variables that can be assigned any value during the execution of the program and the variables �n� and �t� are compile-time variables that can only be assigned once during compilation and are immutable during the execution of the program.
+Here the variables 'i' and 'p' are dynamic runtime variables that can be assigned any value during the execution of the program and the variables 'n' and 't' are compile-time variables that can only be assigned once during compilation and are immutable during the execution of the program.

-Now as an example of how TMP can be used i�ll walk through how the runtime concept of a function can be mapped to a compile-time computation using TMP.
+Now as an example of how TMP can be used i'll walk through how the runtime concept of a function can be mapped to a compile-time computation using TMP.
 Consider the following function:

 {% highlight cpp %}
 /* runtime function taking two integer parameters. */